-I stopped the EtOH PRO process a little early for maximum control so it required a little added purging attention.
+I stopped the process a little early for maximum control so it required a little added purging attention.
 The thin oil set over night to thicken a little before going into my vacuum oven for further post process purging.
-A vacuum oven works really well but you can also use other methods like the purge mode with aux vac lid on the EtOH PRO, a regular vac chamber with a heating pad, or just take more time to allow natural evaporation and purging.
+A vacuum oven works really well but you can also use other methods like a regular vac chamber (included in a DIY system) with a heating pad, or just take more time to allow natural evaporation and purging.

 Many people get obsessively focused on the amount of residual ethanol in the end product.
 The funny part is they never know why they are worried in meaningful terms, or what concentration they would consider to be ok.
 The facts are pretty simple, there are no known adverse health effects I can find published anywhere for residual ethanol in the minute concentrations we’re dealing with when consumed orally or by vaping.
 If you are concerned, this is what I suggest; do some research to find what level of residual ethanol you are comfortable with, purge accordingly, and have the extraction lab tested before proceeding.
 Personally, I’m frankly not worried about minute food grade ethanol residuals at all and purge using an experienced eye to get it low enough to establish stability and eliminate an ethanol flavor but not heavy enough to over purge and negatively affect terpenes.

 STEP 3: JAR TECH PARTIAL DECARB